-Spice up your mornings with this delicious and easy kimchi frittata.
-Made from a few simple, healthy ingredients this frittata is such a tasty way to start the day.
-Loaded with gut healthy probiotics, veggies, and egg, this breakfast is guaranteed to keep you full and satisfied.
+Spice up your mornings with this delicious and easy kimchi frittata recipe.
+Made from simple, healthy ingredients this easy frittata recipe is a tasty way to start the day.
+Loaded with gut healthy probiotics, veggies, and egg, this breakfast frittata is guaranteed to keep you full and satisfied.
 What’s great, is that this entire dish takes 30 minutes from start to finish.

 - 1 cup kimchi, Nasoya brand

 - cooked white rice

 - Preheat the oven to 375 degrees.
 Spray an 11-inch oven safe skillet with baking spray.

 - Over medium heat, add the avocado oil, diced red onion, and minced garlic.
 Once the onion begins to soften and the garlic becomes fragrant, add the kimchi, chopped spinach, chopped Italian parsley and some salt and pepper.
 Stir well.